devzero-inc/runner-images/images/ubuntu/dockerfiles-scaleset/README.md

 ## ScaleSet Images

-These images are built to run as the scale set images for Github Actions Runner Controller.
+These images are built to run as the scale set images for GitHub Actions Runner Controller.
 We install some pre-requisites and the runner binary.

 ### Building